-Sarah struggled in her faith but she did not STAY in that struggle.
-She would probably always look back with regret at her initial response to God’s promise and to the mess she made when she tried to force God’s promise through her servant, Hagar.
-But she didn’t STAY in the struggle to believe or the shame of her mess.
+Sarah struggled in her faith but she did not stay in that struggle.
+It is possible that Sarah always looked back with regret at her initial response to God’s promise and to the mess she made when she tried to force God’s promise through her servant, Hagar.
+But she did not stay in the struggle to believe or the shame of her mess.
 Listen to what the writer of Hebrews says about this woman loved by God.

 It was by faith that even Sarah was able to have a child, though she was barren and was too old.
 She believed that God would keep his promise.
 And so a whole nation came from this one man who was as good as dead – a nation with so many people that, like the stars in the sky and the sand on the seashore, there is no way to count them. – Hebrews 11:11-12